Updated March 5, 2021

 The Minnesota Department of Health requires every surgical patient receive a COVID-19 test prior to any surgical procedure.
 At Welia Health, our own policy states:

-- A COVID-19 test will be scheduled and administered at least seven (7) days prior to the date of surgery.
+- A COVID-19 test will be scheduled at least 24 hours prior to the date of surgery.

 If your test result is negative for COVID-19, follow the self-isolation guidance below.